yaakovLowenstein/hx-requests/docs/guide/forms.rst

 | Probably the most common thing to use :code:`HXRequests` with is forms. :code:`HXRequests` gives a simple way to post data and update the page asyncronously.
 |
-| Using a :code:`FormHXRequest` the form is fetched asyncronously using the :code:`GET_template`, the form is saved and then it returns the :code:`POST_template`
+| Using a :code:`FormHxRequest` the form is fetched asyncronously using the :code:`GET_template`, the form is saved and then it returns the :code:`POST_template`

 Basic Form